Any Which Way You Can: Cast

-Production and orangutan death
+Production and Orangutan Death

-Any Which Way You Can started filming in summer 1980.
-The film was filmed in the California communities of Sun Valley, North Hollywood, and Bakersfield, and in Jackson, Wyoming.
+Any Which Way You Can started filming in the summer of 1980.
+The movie was filmed in the California communities of Sun Valley, North Hollywood, and Bakersfield, and in Jackson, Wyoming.

-Glen Campbell, who also made a cameo appearance, performed the "Any Which Way You Can" title song track in the final scene of the movie, and the song was a Top-10 hit on the country music charts.
+Glen Campbell, who also made a cameo appearance in the film, performed the "Any Which Way You Can" title song in the final scene of the movie, and the song was a Top 10 hit on the country music charts.

-Manis, the orangutan that played Clyde in the first film, had aged out of the role and was replaced by a younger orangutan, Buddha.
-According to multiple witnesses—recounted in a book by Jane Goodall and Dale Peterson, Visions of Caliban—Buddha was badly mistreated and clubbed to death by his trainers after stealing doughnuts on the set.
-(No action was taken against his the trainers, however, because there were no U.S. laws requiring humane treatment of primates at the time.)
-A substitute orangutan, C.J., was just brought in after filming was completed to do publicity, and Buddha's name was left off of the credits.
-Makeup effects artist William Munns, though not witness to the events, expressed doubt regarding Buddha's ill treatment, calling the trainer one of the "kindest" he knows.
+Manis, the orangutan that played Clyde in the first film, had aged out of the role and was replaced by a younger orangutan, named Buddha.
+According to multiple witnesses, recounted in a book by Jane Goodall and Dale Peterson, Visions of Caliban, Buddha was badly mistreated and subsequently clubbed to death by his trainers after stealing doughnuts on the set.
+The book cites witnesses who stated that Buddha was badly beaten by his head trainer, who clubbed him with an axe handle, and that an autopsy after Buddha's death suggested cerebral haemorrhage.
+However, no action was taken against his trainers, because there were no U.S. laws requiring humane treatment of primates at the time.
+A substitute orangutan, C.J., was brought in after filming was completed just to do publicity, and Buddha's name was left off the film's credits.
+Makeup effects artist William Munns, though not a witness to the alleged events, expressed doubt regarding Buddha's poor treatment, calling Buddha's trainer one of the kindest he knew.